The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

 They also have a protective coating on their head to brush against stinging plants without being harmed.

-11. Cuckoo Bees
+11. Cuckoo Bee

 Cuckoo bees are the only type that does not produce their food.
 They are parasites, which means they take from other insects.
-They lay eggs inside the nests of different types of bees and steal their provisions to feed their young.
+They lay eggs inside the nests of different kinds of bees and steal their provisions to feed their young.

-There are three types of cuckoo bees in south Carolina.
+There are three types of cuckoo bees in South Carolina.
 Nomada – a small bee with yellow and black stripes; Hylaeus – a small bee with yellow markings on its face; Andrena – a small bee with brownish-black markings.

-12. Mason Bees
+12. Mason Bee

 Mason bees are some of the most common types of bees in South Carolina.
 They have specific habitats and diets and pollinate orchards, gardens, and crops.